SanderMertens/flecs/docs/FlecsQueryLanguage.md

 ### OrFrom
 the `orfrom` operator allows a query to match at least one of a list of components that another entity has.
 The entities used for the component list are typically prefabs, as they are not matched with queries themselves.

-The following expression is an example of a query with an `andfrom` operator:
+The following expression is an example of a query with an `orfrom` operator:

 ```swift
 // Match entities with Position and at least one of the components that MyType has